Robtek-Gruppe-6/semesterproject_4_6/README.md

 The goal is to control a Pan-Tilt System using an FPGA and a Microcontroller to track heat/IR from an IR emitting moving object.

 ## FPGA
-To program on the FPGA, go to the FPGA folder and check the READ.md file there.
+To setup the FPGA, go to the FPGA folder and check the README.md file there.

 ## Microcontroller
+To setup the Microcontroller, go to the Microcontroller folder and check the README.md file there.
 Information about the microcontroller goes here.

+## Inventor
+To setup Inventor, go to the Inventor folder and check the README.md file there.

 ## Code explanation